Theekshana-info/MIT-ITE-Python/DEPLOYMENT.md

 If you encounter issues:
 1. Check Vercel deployment logs
-2. Verify all environment variables are set
+2. Verify the build completed successfully
-3. Ensure database is accessible from Vercel's servers
+3. Ensure all files are committed to Git
 4. Check that all dependencies are properly installed

+**Note**: This project uses in-memory storage, so any data will be reset when the server restarts.
+This is perfect for a learning platform where no persistent user data is needed.